-1 Module name 65997 Analysis of free-boundary problems in continuum mechanics 5 ECTS s 2 Courses / lectures No courses / lectures available for this module!
-3 Lecturers No lecturers available since there are no courses / lectures for this module!
+1 Module name 65997 Analysis of free-boundary problems in continuum mechanics 5 ECTS 2 Courses / lectures No teaching units are offered for the module in the current semester.
+For further information on teaching units please contact the module managers.
+3 Lecturers -

 4 Module coordinator Prof. Dr. Günther Grün

 5 Contents Derivation of time-dependent free boundary problems in continuum mechanics, Basic results on existence and qualitative behaviour, Optimal estimates on the propagation of free boundaries, Other approaches, e.g. relaxation by phase-field models.

 6 Learning objectives and skills Students formulate free-boundary problems in hydrodynamics and in porousmedia flow explain analytical concepts for existence and nonnegativity results for degenerate parabolic equations as well as techniques for optimal estimates on spreading rates validate different modeling approaches in a critical way.

 7 Prerequisites Recommended: Basic knowledge of analysis of partial differential equations, corresponding to the syllabus of Modeling and Applied Analysis in Continuum Mechanics or that one of other pde-lectures.

 8 Integration in curriculum semester: 3

 9 Module compatibility Non-Specialisation modules Master of Science Computational and Applied Mathematics 20192 Specialisation: Modeling and applied analysis (MApA) and numerical analysis and simulation (NASi) Master of Science Computational and Applied Mathematics 20192 Specialisation: Modeling and applied analysis (MApA) and optimization (Opti) Master of Science Computational and Applied Mathematics 20192

-10 Method of examination Oral
+10 Method of examination Oral (ca. 15 min)

 11 Grading procedure Oral (100%)

 12 Module frequency Only in winter semester

 13 Workload in clock hours Contact hours: 37,5 Independent study: 112,5

 14 Module duration 1 semester

 15 Teaching and examination language english

 16 Bibliography L.C.
-Evans: Partial Differential Equations, AMS,Original journal articles.
+Evans: Partial Differential Equations, AMS, Original journal articles.